 For the radish stuffing:

 - 1 pound radish (use either the small, purple radishes or daikon radish.
 Grate them fine)

-- 1 tsp cayenne (use less if sensitive to heat)
+- 1 teaspoon cayenne (use less if sensitive to heat)

-- 2 tbsp kasoori methi (dry fenugeek leaves, crushed between your palms before adding)
+- 2 tablespoon kasoori methi (dry fenugeek leaves, crushed between your palms before adding)